 Stop by – we’re located in the Platteville Clinic at SH campus at 1450 Eastside Road in Platteville.
 Call us at (608) 348-3656,

 Memory loss is treatable and our personal care is always here to help improve you and your family member’s lives.
 At SH’s Memory Diagnostic Clinic, our mission is diagnosing and treating dementia as early as possible.

 We follow internationally recognized protocols for diagnosing Alzheimer’s disease, related dementias, and other causes of memory impairment.
-Our interdisciplinary team includes psychiatrist TJ Norton, MD, Advanced Practice Nurse Practitioners, Valerie Herber, FPMHNP and Gerry Lou Sertle, APNP, PMHNP, psychotherapist Jennifer Miller-Kass, MSW, LCSW, and social worker Nicole Steldt.
+Our interdisciplinary team includes psychiatrist TJ Norton, MD, Advanced Practice Nurse Practitioners, Valerie Herber, FPMHNP and Gerry Lou Sertle, APNP, PMHNP, and psychotherapist Jennifer Miller-Kass, MSW, LCSW.

 We provide on-going monitoring and support and we assist patients and families in planning for the future.
 We’re also happy to communicate with a patient’s primary care physician upon request.

-The clinic is located on SH’s Park Place campus at 1185 North Elm Street in Platteville.
+The clinic is located on SH’s Platteville Clinic campus at 1450 Eastside Road in Platteville.

 - Accessing care should be easy.
 That’s why anyone, including a physician, family member, caregiver or the patient, can make a referral to the clinic.